 /usr/local/etc/ctdb/public_addresses: 192.168.1.98 eth2,eth3 192.168.1.99 eth2,eth3 /usr/local/etc/ctdb/policy_routing: 192.168.1.98 192.168.1.0/24 192.168.1.98 192.168.200.0/24 192.168.1.254 192.168.1.98 0.0.0.0/0 192.168.1.1 192.168.1.99 192.168.1.0/24 192.168.1.99 192.168.200.0/24 192.168.1.254 192.168.1.99 0.0.0.0/0 192.168.1.1

 The routes local packets as expected, the default route is as previously discussed, but packets to 192.168.200.0/24 are routed via the alternate gateway 192.168.1.254.

-When certain state changes occur in CTDB, it can be configured to perform arbitrary actions via a notification script.
+When certain state changes occur in CTDB, it can be configured to perform arbitrary actions via notifications.
 For example, sending SNMP traps or emails when a node becomes unhealthy or similar.

 CTDB currently generates notifications after CTDB changes to these states:

 It is possible to have a CTDB cluster that spans across a WAN link.
 For example where you have a CTDB cluster in your datacentre but you also want to have one additional CTDB node located at a remote branch site.
 This is similar to how a WAN accelerator works but with the difference that while a WAN-accelerator often acts as a Proxy or a MitM, in the ctdb remote cluster node configuration the Samba instance at the remote site IS the genuine server, not a proxy and not a MitM, and thus provides 100% correct CIFS semantics to clients.